ephect-io/documentation/README.md

 The components can be declared in cascade and the same component can be reused in each cascading component.

-A parent componenet with predefined slots can be *inherited* to change the content of its slots.
-A special component called *Slot* is dedicated to replace parent contents.
+A parent component with named placeholders can be inherited to change the content of its placeholders.
+The component in charge of managing placeholders is called *Slot*.

 ### Hooks

 **Ephect** introduces *hooks* to manage the data workflow.
-Additionally to well-known useEffect and useState in the **ReactJS** realm, **Ephect** comes with 3 new basic hooks:
+Additionally to well-known useEffect and useState hooks in the **ReactJS** realm, **Ephect** comes with 3 new basic hooks:

 - useProps: to ensure a property can be used,
 - useQueryArgument: to filter the value passed as parameter to the query,